SrujanGutta/cse15l-lab-reports/lab-report-2-week-4.md

 ### Code Change 1
 ![bug1](bug_not_error.PNG)
-- The error is that if there is an image it will instead of putting the link it will put the image.
+- The error is that if there is an image it will instead of putting the link it will put the image [this](test-file-2.md) is the error.

 ![bug1-fix](bug_not_error-fix.PNG)